 In it's current form, this template is just a table formatted to allow sorting, filtering, and display of important customer information - a fancier version of the Contact List Template.

 The most complex part of the spreadsheet has to do with the conditional formatting used to highlight the dates in the Last Contact and Next Contact columns.
-I'm a fan of conditional formatting, but if you don't like it or want to change the colors, see Excel's help system (F1) for how to clear or change conditional formats.
+I'm a fan of conditional formatting, but if you don't like it or want to change the colors, see the article "How to Use Conditional Formatting in Excel" to learn how to clear or edit conditional format rules.
 For more information on using these columns, see below.

 How to Use the CRM Template in Excel